DavidShenkerman/Pasquale-Rootkit/README.md

 ### Abuse of syslog and vsftpd

 - **Syslog**: The rootkit hooks the `write` syscall to detect specific usernames logged by `syslog`.
-When detected, it triggers the appropriate backdoor, ensuring no logs are written.
+When detected, it triggers the appropriate backdoor and writes to `/dev/null`, ensuring no logs containing the usernames are written.
 - **vsftpd**: The `fopen` hook redirects writes to `/var/log/vsftpd.log` to `/dev/null`, ensuring the log file remains empty.

 ## Important Notes

 - **Educational Purposes**: This rootkit is intended for educational purposes only.
 Do not use it for malicious activities.
-- **System Impact**: Running this rootkit can have significant security implications.
-Use it in a controlled and legal environment.

 ## License